Region:Asia

 Product Code:KR1502

-By Beverage Type: Indias beverage can market is segmented into carbonated, alcoholic, dairy-based, juice, and other functional beverages.
+By Beverage Type: India's beverage can market is segmented into carbonated, alcoholic, dairy-based, juice, and other functional beverages.
 Carbonated drinks lead the share due to their mass appeal, wide distribution, and promotional tie-ups.
-The dominance of global brands such as Coca-Cola and PepsiCo, who use aluminium cans for launches and value packs, strengthens this category.
+The dominance of global brands such as Coca-Cola and PepsiCo, which use aluminium cans for launches and value packs, strengthens this category.
 Additionally, festival seasons and sporting events accelerate carbonated drink consumption in can formats.

 Over the next five years, the India Beverage Can Market is expected to witness continued demand for aluminium packaging, driven by urban lifestyle changes, growing beverage exports, and rising consumer interest in on-the-go functional drinks.
 Government policies on circular packaging, coupled with industry adoption of decorative printing and resealable can tech, are likely to further accelerate production capacities and innovation in can formats.